plainionist/Plainion/src/Foundation/Plainion.Core/Plainion.Core.md

 ## Logging.ILogEntry
 Defines the minimum contract of a log entry which can be handled by

-## Logging.ILogger
-Defines the APIs provided by the logging framework to its clients which wants to log messages.

 ## Logging.ILoggerFactory
 Main interface of the logging framework.
 Provides APIs for configuration as well as creation of instances.